darwinvtomy/flutter_interview_questions/Q&A/ExpertLevel.md

 Overall, Flutter's unique features and approach make it a powerful and popular choice for cross-platform app development.

-## 2. Explain the widget tree and widget lifecycle in Flutter.
+## 2. Explain the widget tree and widget lifecycle in Flutter

 In Flutter, everything is a widget.
 Widgets are the building blocks of a Flutter application's user interface.
 The widget tree is a hierarchical structure of widgets that defines the application's user interface.

 In Flutter, widgets have a lifecycle, which is divided into several phases: